Cirencester: Modern history

-In 1894, the passing of the Local Government Act brought at last into existence Cirencester's first independent elected body, the Urban District Council.
-The reorganisation of the local governments in 1974 replaced the Urban District Council with the present two-tier system of Cotswold District Council and Cirencester Town Council.
-A concerted effort to reduce overhead wiring and roadside clutter has given the town some picturesque street scenes.
-Many shops cater to tourists and many house family businesses.
+The passing of the Local Government Act 1894 at last brought into existence the town's first independent elected body, the Cirencester Urban District Council.
+A reorganisation of local government in 1974 replaced the Urban District Council with the present two-tiers of Cotswold District Council and Cirencester Town Council, sitting below Gloucestershire County Council.

-Under the patronage of the Bathurst family, the Cirencester area, notably Sapperton, became a major centre for the Arts and Crafts movement in the Cotswolds, when the furniture designer and architect-craftsman Ernest Gimson opened workshops in the early 20th century, and Norman Jewson, his foremost student, practised in the town.
+Under the patronage of the Bathurst family, the Cirencester area, notably Sapperton, became a major centre for the Arts and Crafts movement in the Cotswolds.
+This was when the furniture designer and architect-craftsman Ernest Gimson opened workshops in the early 20th century, and Norman Jewson, his foremost student, practised in the town.

 Archaeology

-A 3,500 year old Bronze Age spear was found in 2022 during landscaping at a Thames Water sewage works.
+A 3,500-year-old Bronze Age spear was found in 2022 during landscaping at a Thames Water sewage works.
 Archaeologists also uncovered prehistoric pottery fragments, flint tools, and animal bones from the Bronze Age, Iron Age, and Roman period.